 We do not expect that our disclosure controls and procedures will prevent all errors and all instances of fraud.
 Disclosure controls and procedures, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the disclosure controls and procedures are met.
 Further, the design of disclosure controls and procedures must reflect the fact that there are resource constraints, and the benefits must be considered relative to their costs.
 Because of the inherent limitations in all disclosure controls and procedures, no evaluation of disclosure controls and procedures can provide absolute assurance that we have detected all our control deficiencies and instances of fraud, if any.
-The design of disclosure controls and procedures is based partly on certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
+The design of disclosure controls about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.